Lakshitha06/lakshitha06.github.io/test/Readme.txt

-This directory contains some testing source codes.
+This test directory contains some testing source codes.